It has always seemed a good idea to catch fish from the yacht, why not… but my previous experiences have been mixed, at best.

 We started with high hopes and great expectations with dreams of huge cod by the dozen.
 But John warned that the waters may not be cold enough for cod at the moment but said that we could expect to catch different species, which indeed we did.

-The two fishermen were enthusiastic, I was keen to learn and Nick, as we were to learn, has the patience of a gnat!
+The two fishermen were enthusiastic, I was keen to learn and Nick, as we were to find out, has the patience of a gnat!
 If a fish didn’t bite within three minutes of getting his bait in the water, he would wind it back in and declare, “spinning, that’s what we need to do, spinning”.

 And so, spinners were found, tied to his line and off he went, merrily casting with his new, brightly coloured casting rod trying not to take anyone’s eye out.
 But, three minutes later, “this is a bloody waste of time and what you lot have caught wouldn’t feed anyone, they’re all inedible and far too small”.